Updated as of May 2019

 Canadian National Railway (CNR) has the prestigious distinction of being the only transcontinental railway in North America and is the second largest publicly traded railway in North America with an $80 billion market capitalization.
-The company is dual-traded, which means it can be traded on both the Toronto (TSX) and New York (NYSE) stock exchanges.
+CN Rail is dual-traded, which means it can be traded on both the Toronto (TSX) and New York (NYSE) stock exchanges.

 CNR also has the distinction of being Canada’s largest-ever IPO when the company went public back in 1995.

 Although its current yield of 1.85% is one of the lowest on this list, it also has the highest dividend growth rate and its low yield has been more than offset by significant share price appreciation.
 At 24 years an counting, it is tied for the ninth longest dividend growth streak in Canada.

-Jumping up one spot to #7 on our list of the best Canadian dividend stocks for 2019 is TransCanada Corp.
+Jumping up one spot at number 6 on our list of the best Canadian dividend stocks for 2019 is TC Energy Corp.

-In terms of the best dividend stocks for retirement income, TransCanada’s lucrative yield definitely makes them a stock to consider.
-TransCanada Corp is an oil and gas pipeline company that operates in three business segments including natural gas pipeline, oil pipeline, and natural gas storage.
+In terms of the best dividend stocks for retirement income, TC Energy’s lucrative yield definitely makes them a stock to consider.
+TC Energy Corp is an oil and gas pipeline company that operates in three business segments including natural gas pipeline, oil pipeline, and natural gas storage.

-One of the highest dividend paying stocks in the Telecom industry, BCE jumps to number 6 on our list of the top dividend stocks in Canada for 2019.
+One of the highest dividend paying stocks in the Telecom industry, BCE jumps up at number 5 on our list of the top dividend stocks in Canada for 2019.

 BCE is a telecommunications and cable provider focusing on wireless, internet and television services to residential, business, and wholesale customers in Canada.
-The company was founded in 1983, and has its headquarters in Montreal Canada, and reported 2017 profits of 2.8 billion dollars over the past twelve months.
+BCE was founded in 1983, and has its headquarters in Montreal Canada, and reported profits of 2.8 billion dollars over the past twelve months.

 BCE operates in 3-segments.
 First, there is Bell Wireless, which provides wireless voice and data services.
 Secondly, Bell Wireline which provides data and satellite television.
 Finally, they have Bell Media which provides pay TV along with digital media and radio broadcasting.
-As of right now the company has a dividend yield of 5.53%.
+As of right now BCE has a dividend yield of 5.11%.

 Telus jumps to number 5 this year on our list.
 A telecommunications company with its headquarters located in Vancouver British Columbia.
 Telus offers a multitude of products including television, phone, and internet services.

 They have been providing services for more than 100 years.
-Their dedication to offering the best services possible is showing through their 12.7 million subscribers and their consistent dividend payouts and increases.
-Telus has increased its dividend nearly every year since 2001, starting at $0.075 a share into its current $0.505 today.
+Their dedication for offering the best services possible is showing through their 12.7 million subscribers and their consistent dividend payouts and increases.
+Telus has increased its dividend nearly every year since 2001, starting at $0.075 a share into its current $0.565 today.

 The company has 12.9 million customer connections, including 8.8 million wireless subscribers, 1.7 million Internet subscribers, 1.3 million residential network access lines and 1.1 million TELUS TV customers.